medy17/CloneReaper/README.md

 Clone Reaper is a Python-based utility that helps you identify and manage duplicate files on your system (including safe, multi-stage deletion).
 It uses a multi-stage approach to efficiently scan directories, identify potential duplicates, and provide interactive options for removing unnecessary copies.

+THE best duplicate finder and deleter for Windows and Linux by efficiency, speed, safety, feature richness, and ease of use.

 ## Features

 - **Efficient scanning**: Uses file size as an initial filter to quickly identify potential duplicates